scaramouche-00/phienics/README.md

 ## Warning

-This README is a work in progress. phienics is being actively developed and may contain bugs or instabilities!
+phienics is being actively developed and may contain bugs or instabilities!
 I strongly recommend getting in touch with me if you're planning to use the code so I can help support you.

 ## Quickstart